Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 **Staging**:
 - Depends on tumor size, node amount, and metastasis
 - Stave IV carries worst prognosis, when metastases occurs
+- Lymph node amount is split into three categories:
+	- **Category 1:**
+		- Breast cancer cells have been found in one to three lymph nodes in the armpit.
+	- **Category 2:**
+		- Breast cancer cells have been found in:
+		- 4–9 lymph nodes in the armpit, and the lymph nodes are also enlarged, and/or attached to each other or to nearby tissue; or
+		- 1 or more lymph nodes under the breastbone, but not in any lymph nodes in the armpit.
+	- **Category 3:**
+		- Breast cancer cells have been found in:
+		- 10 or more lymph nodes in the armpit; or
+		- 1 or more lymph nodes above or below the collarbone; or
+		- 1 or more lymph nodes under the breastbone and 1 or more lymph nodes in the armpit.

 ![[Pasted image 20230518024930.png]]

+### Tumor Markers:
+Tumor markers are important for **prognosis and therapy**, but less important than [[^Stag]]
 ### Breast Cancer Screening
 #### *Mammography*
 It detects **micro-calcifications**, which mostly occur in malignant lesions.